 Peeing often is also a sign of a rare form of diabetes, diabetes insipidus.
 The symptom is due to curtailed production of the antidiuretic hormone vasopressin, not elevated blood sugar levels.

 According to the Urology Care Foundation, overactive bladder or OAB is not a disease but a collection of symptoms that happen when your brain mistakenly instructs your bladder to empty, even when it doesn’t need to.

 Sometimes it results from bladder muscles contracting too often, causing you to pee before you really need to.

 If you’ve ever felt the need to pee inconveniently right before making a public presentation, you know firsthand that anxiety can be linked with frequent urination.

-Anxiety is “100 percent” linked with frequent urination, says Dr. Borawski.
+Anxiety is “100%” linked with frequent urination, says Dr. Borawski.

 Consider one 2016 study in the journal Urology that found that people with overactive bladder were more likely to have anxiety symptoms like feeling “wound up” or having butterflies in their stomach than people without overactive bladder.